Submitting samples for analysis

 1. Provide a batch ID: An ID for grouping the results for this batch of samples must be provided.
 It is recommended to use the ID of the sequencing run from which the sample files originate.
 Expanding the batch ID menu will display a list of suggested IDs.
 The list consists of all the folder names that form the path to the selected sample files.
 One of these folder names will typically contain the ID of the sequencing run, as long as the sample files have not been moved out of the output location of the sequencing machine.

 2. Select if the analysis results should be automatically submitted to QCI Interpret once a sample analysis completes.
-If you would prefer to inspect the analysis results before submitting them to QCI Interpret, you can leave this setting disabled and submit the results manually after inspecting the results (see Submitting results to QCI Interpret).
+If you would prefer to inspect the analysis results before submitting them to QCI Interpret, you can leave this setting disabled and submit the results manually after the inspection (see Submitting results to QCI Interpret).

 Confirming the sample submission

-The final step of the sample submission process is a confirmation dialog that lists details about the sample submission (see figure 2.5).
+The final step of the sample submission process is a confirmation dialog that lists details about the sample submission (see figure 3.6).

 Image confirm_sample_submission

-Figure 2.5: Dialog for confirming the sample submission
+Figure 3.6: Dialog for confirming the sample submission